johnniecosmos/Citizen-Cosmos/community/A list of mentioned projects.md

 - [Forte](https://www.forte.io/): Economic Technology for Games.
 - [Curve Labs](https://www.curvelabs.eu/): Architecting cybernetic solutions for the distributed economy.
 - [IXO Foundation](https://ixo.foundation/): Webs of trust connect people, machines and software agents to share intelligence, coordinate local actions and deliver impacts with precision.
-- [IXO Foundation](https://ixo.foundation/): Webs of trust connect people, machines and software agents to share intelligence, coordinate local actions and deliver impacts with precision.
 - [Bitcoin Project](https://bitcoin.org/en/): Bitcoin uses peer-to-peer technology to operate with no central authority or banks.
 - [Solidity](https://soliditylang.org/): Solidity is a statically-typed curly-braces programming language designed for developing smart contracts that run on Ethereum.
 - [Ethereum](https://ethereum.org): Ethereum is a global, open-source platform for decentralized applications.